 The sooner you understand the ‘why’, the sooner you can reach the ‘how’.
 How you can turn it all around, and get the funds you need to take your business forward and ultimately reach your goals.

 The ability to secure business funding and avoid business loan rejection ultimately comes down to a lenders confidence in your ability to repay a loan.
 It doesn’t come down to your personal credit score alone, there are other and more specific factors that you also need to understand.

-1. Bad credit – for both of your credit scores!
+1. Your credit score is too low – for both of your credit scores!